Four Effective Strategies to Relieve Neck Pain from Screen Use | Simple Tips for Long-Term Comfort

 Think – Raise, Fly, Shrug

-To beat chook neck (forward neck posture), the research team recommends four exercises.
+To beat tech neck (forward neck posture), the research team recommends four exercises.
 The front raise, side raise, reverse fly and shrug.
-Ultimately you should aim for a 20-minute a session, three times a week, over a period of at least 10 weeks.
+Ultimately you should aim for a 20-minute session, three times a week, over a period of at least 10 weeks.

 How to start